charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 **NOTE**: _You can append the webback-dev-server line above to your build script in package.json.
 Use &&: command1 && command2._

-## Stateless Functions
+## Function Components {#stateless_code}

-Stateless functions can provide the same functionality as above, but with very clean, sparse, syntax.
+Function components can provide the same functionality as above, but with very clean, sparse, syntax.

 Create a new file called **ReactBasicsStateless.js** and insert into it the code the shown below.